 What is an electronic signature?

-An electronic signature (online signature or digital signing) consists of electronic data which you send along with a digital document.
-There are 3 types of electronic signature:
+An electronic signature (online signature, digital signing, or esignature) consists of electronic data which you send along with a digital document.
+There are 3 types of electronic signatures:

 In the EU, only a qualified electronic signature is legally the same (legitimate) as a handwritten signature.
 In the Netherlands there is no legal difference between electronic signatures as long as the method you use is sufficiently secure.